 The LAS office produces accessible format course materials.
 This includes textbooks, custom courseware, and class readings.
-Here is how to do that.
+Here's how to do that.

-- First, register through SAS (Student Accessibility Services).
+- First, register through Student Accessibility Services (SAS).

-- Fill in the Transcription Request Form.
-We recommend that students contact the LAS office as soon as possible with their course information as it can take 4 - 6 weeks to obtain or convert course material.
+- After that, fill in the Transcription Request Form.
+It is recommended that students contact the LAS office as soon as possible with their course information, as it can take 4 - 6 weeks to obtain course material.

-- You must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office.
-While we are working on your transcription, we encourage you to use the scanner in CATS to scan your text and keep up with your readings.
+- You must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office, or upload it to the request form.
+While we are working on your transcription we encourage you to use the scanners in CATS or Mills L213/G to scan your text and keep up with your readings.

-All library material can be requested in an alternate format except materials too fragile for scanning.
+All library material can be requested in an alternate format, the exception being items too fragile for the scanning process.

-If the item you need is not held at McMaster, please contact us with the following information: Title, Author, Publication Date, ISBN (if possible) and library and we will work to get an accessible copy to you.
+If the item you need is not held at McMaster please contact the office with the following information Title, Author, Publication Date, ISBN (if possible) and library and we will work to get an accessible copy to you.